How to Begin a Career in IT

 Where do IT Professionals Work?

 Because information technology plays such an important role in everyday life, you won’t be restricted to working for a software or hardware company once you’ve completed your training.
-IT professionals work in a wide variety of sectors including retail, finance, communications, manufacturing and the public sector.
+IT professionals work in a wide variety of sectors, including retail, finance, communications, manufacturing, and the public sector.

-Private companies like Apple, Google, IBM and Microsoft also employ many IT workers, as do major telecommunications companies including BT, Sky, Talktalk and Virgin Media.
+Private companies like Apple, Google, IBM, and Microsoft also employ many IT workers, as do major telecommunications companies, including BT, Sky, Talktalk, and Virgin Media.

-What IT courses Do You Need?
+What IT Courses Do You Need?

 There are several routes to a career in the IT industry and a few things to consider before you embark on a course.
-If you’re keen to start working at 18, why not opt for a higher apprenticeship, as this will enable you to earn while you learn?
-Apprenticeships last several years and lead to a level four qualification, such as an HNC.
+If you want to know how to start a career in this exciting industry, read on.

-If you graduate with a degree in a different subject, you can still enter the IT industry, although you stand a better chance of landing a job if you’ve studied a relevant subject like science, engineering or maths.
+Alternatively, if you have a decent set of A levels, including maths, you could do an information technology degree at university before applying for a graduate-level job.
+Degree specialisms include computer game design, digital media, AI, and animation.
+If you graduate with a degree in a different subject, you can still enter the IT industry, although you stand a better chance of landing a job if you’ve studied a relevant subject like science, engineering, or maths.

+Whichever pathway you choose, once you start work, most employers will expect you to master job-specific skills by working towards relevant industry-standard qualifications and certificate programs.
 There are many benefits of studying IT, so make sure you carefully consider which educational path and course are best suited to your goals.
+IT certifications and online courses can help you get a job in the IT field.

 Cisco Certification